 This part of Ithaca contains a beautiful natural landscape of pasture land, vineyards, olive groves and just the occasional house.
 There is peace and seclusion but the coast is not far away.

 Surrounding the village there are many walking trails to hidden hamlets such as Kalamos with its natural spring water.

 Location: car hire recommended.
 There is a good taverna just under half a kilometre away.
 The village of Stavros (tavernas, shops & cafebars) is 1.5 kilometres and the seaside village of Frikes (boat hire, tavernas & shops) is 3 kilometres.

-Accommodation: Eurycleia has a ground floor of an open-plan sitting room (WiFi), dining area and kitchen (dishwasher); cloakroom.
-First floor of one double bedroom and one twin bedroom, each with an en suite shower room.
-Washing machine.
-Barbecue.
+Eurycleia has a ground floor of an open-plan sitting room, dining area and kitchen; bathroom with shower.
+First floor of one double bedroom and one twin bedroom; bathroom with shower.
+Hot tub.